ggonnella/textformats/manuals/specification_syntax.md

 in `single`.

-For `named_values` datatypes, the name and the value are splitted by a non-empty string, which must be given in the definition mapping under the key `value_separator`.
-The value separator must be different from the elements separator given under `splitted_by` and the two strings shall not contain each other.
-The value separator cannot be contained in the element names, because it is used to split the name from the rest of the text.
-However, the textual representations of the element values can contain the value separator.
+For `named_values` datatypes, the name and the value are splitted by a non-empty string.
+The default value is `:`, a different value can be given in the definition mapping under the key `internal_separator`.
+The internal separator must be different from the elements separator given under `splitted_by` and the two strings shall not contain each other.
+The internal separator cannot be contained in the element names, because it is used to split the name from the rest of the text.
+However, the textual representations of the element values can contain the internal separator.
 The elements separator cannot be present in both element names and values.

 Examples of `named_values` definitions are given here:
 ```YAML